lsst-france/Spark/mongo/README.md

 Goal of the project
 -------------------

-Several functional characteristics of the QServ system seem to be applied using the MongoDb tool, Among which we quote:
+Several functional characteristics of the QServ system seem to be obtained using the MongoDb tool, Among which we may quote:
-- Ability to distribute both the databse and the server through the Sharding mechanism.
+- Ability to distribute both the database and the server through the Sharding mechanism.
 - Indexing against 2D coordinates of the objects
-- Indexing against a sky splitting in chunds (so as to drive the sharding)
+- Indexing against a sky splitting in chunks (so as to drive the sharding)

 Thus, the project goal will be to evaluate if:
-- the MongoDb database offers natively comparable or equivalent functionalities
+- the MongoDb database offers natively comparable or equivalent functionality
 - the performances are comparable.

 Plateform setup